 What is Mysore?

-Mysore, named for Mysore, India where Sri K. Pattabhi Jois lived, is a self‐paced class allowing students to receive individual instruction while learning the Ashtanga yoga practice.
+Mysore, named for Mysore, India where the practice originated, is a self‐paced class allowing students to receive individual instruction while learning the Ashtanga yoga practice.
 All levels are welcome from new beginners to advanced practitioners looking to deepen their understanding of the practice.
-In the beginning, new students receive more attention.
+In the beginning, new students receive more guidance.
 As they become familiar with the practice, they are allowed more independence, getting adjustments and assistance only when needed.

 How is Mysore‐style different from other led classes?